Mindfulness may keep First-Gen students in school

 Summary

-This study tests whether mindfulness meditation can help first-generation college students feel less anxious or depressed and stay in school.
+This study looks at whether mindfulness meditation can help first-generation college students feel less anxious or depressed and stay in school.
 About 53 students will be randomly assigned to either mindfulness meditation or a general mental health education group.
 Researchers will compare changes in anxiety, depression, and students' plans to continue college.

 Get updates